-The Samoyed’s smile is one of the most heart-warming characteristics of these wonderful Russian dogs.
-Calm and friendly, they’re hard to resist.
-But as a potential owner, you may wonder, do Samoyeds shed a lot?
+The Samoyed’s smile is one of the most heart-warming qualities of these wonderful Russian dogs.
+With their fluffy and soft coat, Samoyeds are truly hard to resist.
+But as an owner, you may wonder if all their fluff means they shed a lot.

 Samoyeds are big and fluffy, making them susceptible to being shedding canine machines.
 But how come these dogs shed so much more than other dogs?